-Q: Do all members of the consortium need to be a client of an agency (EI or IDA) or is it sufficient for a lead partner?
+Q: Do all members of the consortium need to be a client of an agency or is it sufficient for a lead partner?

-A: All partners must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or eligible Research Performing Organisations at date of application, i.e., 10 February 2022.
+A: All partners must be clients of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or eligible Research Performing Organisations at the deadline for the call, i.e., 14 July 2022.